sersergious/portfolio/README.md

-# sersergious-website
+# Personal Portfolio

-A clean, fast, and accessible personal portfolio by Serhii Kuzmin.
+A clean, fast, and accessible personal portfolio made by Serhii Kuzmin.
 It showcases projects, research, and blog posts in a minimalist, Gruvbox-inspired design.

 ## Tech stack